Last Updated on April 26, 2022 by Rational thinking

 (We’re long Castellum, Entra, Gjensidige, Handelsbanken, Investor AB, Kone and Orkla.)

-Disclosure: We are not financial advisors.
+Disclaimer: We are not financial advisors.
 Please do your own due diligence and investment research or consult a financial professional.
-All articles are our opinions – they are not suggestions to buy or sell any securities.
+All articles and model portfolios are our opinions – they are not suggestions to buy or sell any securities.
+This is how we invest our own money.
 You are responsible for your own investment decisions.
 This webpage is for information only.